 As for controlling the speaker, the onboard buttons on top of the unit are easy to understand and use.
 The buttons control the basic features (power on/off, play/pause, volume up/down, etc.) and some phone call-related features, which we’ll get into later.

 Impressive Sound Quality

 Volume-wise, the HD77 is capable of reaching fairly loud volumes, though not to the degree of some of the larger, louder Bluetooth speakers on the market.
-While you may experience slight distortions and pops at high levels, you really have to push the speaker to that point in order to hear this.
+While you may experience slight distortions and pops at high levels, you must push the speaker to that point to hear this.
 For casual at-home listening or for carrying around hiking, camping, fishing, or at the beach, the Treblab HD77 provides enough volume for personal background music or to provide some ambiance when relaxing with a small group but aren’t necessarily looking for a pumping party (if you’re looking for a party speaker check out our selection of party speakers here instead).

 Great Battery Life

-The HD77 is another great, compact, and powerful Bluetooth speaker from Treblab.
-They really did a great job in covering a nice range of products in the HD series, where you have everything from pocket-sized to boombox-comparable designs, and the HD77 is a perfect fit right in-between.
+The HD77 is another great, compact, powerful Bluetooth speaker from Treblab.
+They did a great job covering a nice range of products in the HD series, where you have everything from pocket-sized to boombox-comparable designs, and the HD77 is a perfect fit right in-between.
 The HD77 has all the basic features you could want in a portable Bluetooth speaker and sounds great for its size and price point.